Join Amazon Prime Video Channels Free Trial

-A larger image of this Seljuq Horseman on a Mina'i Bowl, late 12th-early 13th century
+A larger image of this Seljuq or Khwarizmian Horseman on a Mina'i Bowl, late 12th-early 13th century

 The technique, known as mina'i ("enameled"), involved a complicated double-firing process.
 Horsemen were favorite subjects in these works, but the comparative monumentality of the horse and of the princely Seljuq figure, which complement each other, makes this piece unusual.